dansmyers/ProgrammingWithAI/Activities/3-The_Whale.md

 I've posted the text of *Moby Dick* to Canvas, or [you can download it](https://www.gutenberg.org/ebooks/2701) from Project Gutenberg in plain text format.

-Once you have the data, drag it from your computer's Downloads folder into the `1-Generation` directory.
+Once you have the data, drag it from your computer's Downloads folder into the `1-Generation` directory on Codespaces.

 ## Start by chatting